Do you ever get so darned busy with stuff to do, both in your business and in your personal life, that you run into a tremendous wall of resistance?

-The article includes 10 ways to motivate yourself when your get up and go has gone.
+The article includes 10 ways to motivate yourself when your get up and go has gotten up and gone.
 Yet another gift from a generous universe.

 Before we start on a big project, our brain attempts to simulate real, productive work by focusing on small, mindless tasks.
 The result?
 We don’t get started on the tasks that are most meaningful.
 And the longer we procrastinate, the more anxious we feel.

-Thankfully, once you get over that hump of just starting already, you’re more likely to work ’til it’s done.
+Thankfully, once you get over that hump of just starting a task, you’re more likely to work until it’s done.
 That’s a phenomenon called the Zeigarnik Effect, which is best defined as “the tendency to experience intrusive thoughts about an objective that was once pursued and left incomplete.”

-That’s why, sometimes, we don’t need a particular thing to motivate us — we just need to get started, and a more focused and productive mental state will follow.
+That’s why, sometimes, we don’t need a particular thing to motivate us — we just need to get started, and a more focused and productive mental state can follow.

 The second suggestion is to make or rework your to-do list in what Kolowich intriguingly calls the right way.